Olympus E-M10 III vs Panasonic GX9

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Panasonic GX9 Manual.
+Further information on the features and operation of the E-M10 III and GX9 can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Panasonic GX9 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-M10 III better than the Panasonic GX9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.